(This post was updated on 6/22/2020)

-Reach out to alumni to find out about available internship and entry-level jobs.
+Reach out to alumni to find out about available internships and entry-level jobs.
 After you come up with a list of opportunities, send out an email to your students who’d be interested in the job or internship.
-If a student happens to be interested in the opportunity, then you can connect them directly to the alum who shared the position.
+If a student happens to be interested in the opportunity, then you can connect them directly to the alumni who shared the position.

-Another way alumni can help your students get ahead in their careers is connecting them with alumni who’d provide real-world career advice.
-This gives your students a competitive advantage when they write their cover letters and resumes.
+Another way alumni can help your students get ahead in their careers is by connecting them with alumni who’d provide real-world career advice.
+A new relationship like this gives your students a competitive advantage when they write their cover letters and resumes.

 If you have a few alumni who had a lot of internship experience in college, see if they’d be willing to visit some of your classes to do a professional development workshop with your students.

 This workshop would serve as a chance for alumni to lend advice to students struggling with their resumes and cover letters.
-In addition, students would have the opportunity to ask questions regarding their internship and job search, too.
+In addition, students could ask questions regarding their internship and job search, too.
 After all, alumni were once in the shoes of your students, so they understand the pressures of launching a career in college.

-In addition to finding alumni who can meet with your students, see if some of them would be willing to be added to a contact list students can access for networking purposes.
-This way, your students can connect with alumni on their own terms and can make it more convenient for you.
+In addition to finding alumni who can meet with your students, see if some would be willing to be added to a contact list that students can access for networking purposes.
+This way, your students can connect with alumni on their terms and make it convenient for you.

 To help your students make the most of their college experience, encourage them to network with alumni.
-This network will give students the opportunity to make professional contacts and advance their careers without the worry of being ignored or overlooked by professionals.
+This network will allow students to make professional contacts and advance their careers without the worry of being ignored or overlooked by professionals.